Ossie’s Officially Unapproved Guide to Surviving Group Projects (Without Turning to Necromancy)

 STEP 2: Assign Roles Based on Vibes and Survival

 Pro tip: Always have a backup plan.
 Preferably one that does not involve summoning Shakespeare’s ghost to do the script.
+That guy is terrible with deadlines and writing anything where people stay alive.

 STEP 3: Set a Deadline They’ll Miss On Time

+If the project is due Friday, tell the group it’s due Wednesday.
 That way when they turn things in late Thursday night, you look prepared, and you can breathe a sigh of relief.

 This is called strategic pessimism.
 Ossie™-certified.